Diplomatic missions

 General information

-You can bring unlimited amounts of money in local and foreign currency into the country.
-It is advisable to carry Australian dollars in cash or in the form of traveller’s checks.
+Unlimited import of local and foreign currency is allowed.
+It is recommended to carry Australian dollars in cash or in the form of traveller’s cheques.
 Credit cards are accepted everywhere.
-You can bring items for personal use duty-free, including up to 200 cigarettes, 50 cigars, 250 g tobacco, 2 litres of wine and 1.5 litres of hard liquor.
+You can import duty-free items for personal use, including up to 200 cigarettes, 50 cigars, 250 grams of tobacco, as well as 2 litres of wine and 1.5 litres of hard liquor.

-There are restrictions on the amount of money in local and foreign currency you can take out of the country, and no restriction on goods or objects.
+There are no restrictions on the export of local and foreign currency, or on certain goods or items.

 Most roads are not paved.
-Airlines and local waterway transport are available.
+Local airlines and water transport are available.

 Travel papers and visas

-Travel to Vanuatu is visa-free, provided you have a valid passport (valid for at least six months from the date of travel)
+You can travel to Vanuatu without a visa with a valid international passport (valid for at least six months from the date of travel).
+For more information check HERE.

-Visitors to the country are required to provide a return ticket or a ticket to the next destination, and proof of sufficient funds to cover their stay in Vanuatu.
+Attention!
+Visitors to the country are required to provide a return or onward airline ticket and sufficient funds to cover the costs of their stay in Vanuatu.

 Competitive service